-Did you know that your reusable bag can have a second life?
+Did you know your reusable bag can have a second life?

-At the end of its useful life, your bag can become something else.
-Plastic containers are returned.
-Recycle your bags!
+At the end of its useful life, your bag can become something new.
+Plastic containers can be returned. recycle your bags!

-Don’t throw them in the regular trash: If your reusable bag is torn, very dirty, or can no longer be used, it shouldn’t go in the regular trash bin.
+If your reusable bag is broken, very dirty, or no longer usable, it should not go into regular waste.

-Take them to designated recycling drop-off points: Most reusable bags are made of plastic (#4 LDPE or #5 PP).
-These materials should not be placed in the household recycling bin (the one for bottles and containers) because they can jam the machinery at recycling plants.
+Take them to designated recycling points: Most reusable bags are made from plastics such as #4 LDPE or #5 PP. These materials should not be placed in household recycling bins (the ones used for bottles and containers), as they can get tangled in recycling machinery.

-Where can you recycle them?
-Generally, large supermarkets have designated bins for recycling plastic bags, plastic wrap, and packaging.
-That’s where you should drop them off.
+Where to recycle them?
+Large supermarkets usually have dedicated bins for plastic bags, plastic film, and wrapping materials.
+That’s where they should be deposited.

-The process: Once collected, they are cleaned, melted down, and turned into small plastic pellets.
-This recycled material (pelletized plastic) is used to make new products, such as:
+The process: Once collected, the materials are cleaned, melted, and transformed into small plastic pellets.
+This recycled material is then used to manufacture new products such as:

 NEW BAGS